-- To protect your property against flooding and protect your land from erosion. - To abstract a certain volume of water from the watercourse check with the Environment Agency. - To fish in your watercourse you may require a licence.
+- To receive a flow of water in its natural state, without undue interference in quantity or quality. - To protect your property against flooding and protect your land from erosion. - To abstract a certain volume of water from the watercourse check with the Environment Agency. - To fish in your watercourse you may require a licence.